edgeimpulse/expert-projects/nvidia-deepstream-community-guide.md

 ## Image Classification — DeepStream

-Image classification is a more generalized use of computer vision, instead of trying to identify an object at a specific location within an image and drawing a bounding-box around it, instead image classification attemps to simply categorize a full image based on what the model has been trained to identify.
+Image classification is a more generalized use of computer vision, instead of trying to identify an object at a specific location within an image and drawing a bounding-box around it, instead image classification attempts to simply categorize a full image based on what the model has been trained to identify.
 A simple example could be thought of as, "this is a picture of an apple", or, "this is a picture of an airplane".

 ### 1. Build and Train Model